Frequently Asked Questions

 - Conduct and document your own quality control reviews, including action taken to address problems and adhere to requirements to retain documents.

 Always!
 While our division’s mission is principally accomplished through formal assurance engagements, there is no need for you to rely solely on these engagements to utilize the resources of our division.
-The Internal Audit Division acts as an in-house consultant on internal control matters and will be happy to provide you with information and suggestions on controls in specific areas.
+The Audit Services Division acts as an in-house consultant on internal control matters and will be happy to provide you with information and suggestions on controls in specific areas.

 Why would I want to request an audit?